|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 Different meanings of the

-To at least partially clarify the "terminological confusion" introduced by this chapter into the interpretation of cosmology, it will be useful to realize that the term "universe" is used in several senses , the basic three of which are :
+To at least partially clarify some terminological ambiguities in philosophical considerations of cosmology, it is be useful to realize that the term "universe" is used in several senses, the basic three of which are :

 |Gravity, black holes and space-time physics :|